 Fort Cooper State Park/view from my campsite

-The next morning, I drove to Crystal River and snorkeled with dozens of lazy manatees.
-Crystal River is a guaranteed spot to see manatees, but the river passes in between residential neighborhoods and isn’t very wild.
-There are also areas that are roped off for manatees and neighborhood watchers keep an eye on snorkelers to ensure they separate themselves from the manatees.
+The next morning, I drove to Crystal River and snorkeled with dozens of laid-back manatees.
+Crystal River is a guaranteed spot to see them, but unlike the wilder Homosassa River, it winds through residential neighborhoods, making the setting feel less remote.
+Certain areas are roped off exclusively for manatees, and local neighborhood watchers monitor snorkelers to ensure they keep their distance.
+While it was still an incredible experience, it lacked the untouched, natural feel I had found in Homosassa.

 Crystal River Manatee